shblue21/shblue21.github.io/_posts/azure/2022-10-25-How-to-publish-maven-library-as-Rest-API-to-Azure-Devops-Artifact.md

 description: This document describes how to publish with Rest API for Azure Artifact Maven Feed.
 keywords: Azure, Azure Devops, Maven, Rest API, Publish, Java SDK, Azure Devops SDK, Azure Artifact, Azure Devops Artifact
 ---
-> Note: This is the method officially supported by Azure devops.
+> Note: This is not an officially supported method by Azure devops.

 Azure Devops is a great Devops tool.
 It provides almost free support to many open source projects.